-At the same time, given the current situation where the junta is losing ground to the ethnic rebel fighters and a civil war is spreading across the country, there is also the risk that if the opportunities and have to live on the aid they are Rohingya go back without citizenship, they provided by the international community.
-But might even be branded by the junta as rebel
+At the same time, given the current situation where the junta is losing ground to the ethnic rebel fighters and a civil war is spreading across the country, there is also the risk that if the

 These refugees live in filthy conditions in the sprawling camps across Cox's Bazar, and some away from the mainland on the isolated island of Bhasan Char.
 They have no economic opportunities and have to live on the aid they are provided by the international community.